fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/14_lambda_expressions/01_trailing_return_type.md

 The second option requires more knowledge. *How to pass a lambda as an argument?* The short answer is: templates.
 There will be examples which present use of some standard library functions which can take lambdas, but (just now) there won't be examples presenting how to write a such function.

 For now, let's state that standard library has some *template magic*.
 And this *magic* is capable of taking lambdas as parameters.
-We do not need to explain it now, just remember *there is a way* to do it.
+We do not need to explain it now, just remember that *there is a way* to do it.

 So we are left with the first option.
 Save lambda to a variable.